 Federal Work Study (FWS) is a federal financial aid program designed to help students meet educational expenses.
 The award is based on financial need, and is awarded only to students who are citizens or resident aliens.
+In using Federal Work Study, law students are able to earn money during the summer months while working in a legal role.
+Because the student works to earn the Federal Work Study money, it is money that does not have to be paid back after graduation.

 PLEASE NOTE: FWS contracts are renewed each spring with participating employers, for starting employment dates of May each year.
 On average, about 10 law students are awarded FWS on a FIRST COME, FIRST SERVED BASIS each spring.